 The number of company-operated shop openings reflects the number of shops opened during a particular reporting period.
-Before we open new shops, we incur pre-opening costs, which are defined below.
+Before Potbelly opens new shops, the Company incurs pre-opening costs, which are defined below.
 Often, new shops open with an initial start-up period of higher than normal sales volumes, which subsequently decrease to stabilized levels.
 While sales volumes are generally higher during the initial opening period, new shops typically experience normal inefficiencies in the form of higher cost of sales, labor and other direct operating expenses and as a result, shop-level profit margins are generally lower during the start-up period of operation.
 The average start-up period is 10 to 13 weeks.
-The number and timing of shop openings has had, and is expected to continue to have, an impact on our results of operations.
+The number and timing of shop openings has had, and is expected to continue to have, an impact on the Company's results of operations.